Yeah, Buche' Perico (Pumpkin and Corn Stew) has a weird name and an unusual list of ingredients, but it's a fantastic, comforting soup.

-I had promised you to bring you this recipe a few weeks back in an post I wrote about odd names in Dominican cuisine, so I grabbed my reusable shopping bag and went to get the ingredients for it.
+I had promised you to bring you this recipe a few weeks back in a post I wrote about odd names in Dominican cuisine, so I walked to the supermarket to get the ingredients for it.
 Luckily it did not contain any odd ones.
-So, I made a giant pot of this stew and called Aunt Ilana’s husband to tell him I had some for him.

-This dish hails from the Cibao region, more specifically from the Moca - Seybo region.
-If you've met Aunt Ilana's husband, Pedro, one of the friendliest people I’ve known, you probably know that he calls himself "a mocano", despite the fact that he was born in Ciudad Colonial.
+This dish earned its place in our list of foods with bizarre names, as it translates into English as "parrot's gut".
+It hails from the Cibao region, more specifically from the Moca - Seybo region.
+If you've met Aunt Ilana's husband, Pedro, you probably know that he calls himself "a mocano", despite the fact that he was born in Ciudad Colonial.
 This was my chance to call his bluff.
-Not surprisingly he had never heard of this dish.
-“Not surprisingly”, I say, because I don’t think that even many “real” mocanos have heard of it.
+So, I made a giant pot of this stew and called him to tell him I had some for him.

 - 3 corn on the cobs

-- 3 lb smoked pork chops
+- 3 lb [1.36 kg] smoked pork chops diced, bones set aside

 - 2 cups of auyama (West Indian pumpkin) cut into cubes

-- Using a sharp knife cut the corn from the cob, making sure not to go too deep as the corn is very fibrous and tough.
+Cut corn: Using a sharp knife cut the corn from the cob, making sure not to go too deep as the corn is very fibrous and tough.